 Product Safety and Product Liability Prevention

-There are three types of product defects to consider during product design evaluations and reduce the risk of product hazards:
+Three types of product defects to consider during product design evaluations and reduce the risk of product hazards:

 1) Design defect: caused by poor designs and/or improper testing.
 Design defects require corrective action on the entire production. (i.e. Sleepwear flammibilitiy failure 16 CFR 1615/16).

 2) Manufacturing defect: caused by poor manufacturing processes and procedures.
 Corrective actions are required on the production lot tracked to the root cause of manufacturing defect. (i.e. lead in surface coatings, 16 CFR 1303).

 3) Marketing defect: failure to warn, lack of appropriate warnings of dangers accompanying normal use or misuse of the product. (i.e. misbranded toys/games with small parts, 16 CFR 1500.19).

 Potential root-cause: Overseas trade show exhibition that feature product designs that violate international product safety standards (i.e. battery compartment design).

 Solutions: Design evaluation based on international design standards .
 Verify reasonable and foreseeable use and abuse product safety and liability risks.
 Create new instructions sheets with appropriate warning statements using ANSI Z535 to inform end consumers of potential product hazards and consumer safety risks.